prompt-toolkit/python-prompt-toolkit/README.rst

 *********************

 ``prompt_toolkit`` is cross platform, and everything that you build on top should run fine on both Unix and Windows systems.
-On Windows, it uses a different event loop (``WaitForMultipleObjects`` instead of ``select``), and another input and output system.
-(Win32 APIs instead of pseudo-terminals and VT100.)
+Windows support is best on recent Windows 10 builds, for which the command line window supports vt100 escape sequences.
+(If not supported, we fall back to using Win32 APIs for color and cursor movements).

 It's worth noting that the implementation is a "best effort of what is possible".
 Both Unix and Windows terminals have their limitations.
 But in